 And, of course, I binge-listened to the Witches as soon as they were released!

-Re-recording all of Terry Pratchett’s audiobooks from the Disc is a huge project, so it will take a while until all Discworld books are available in the newest version.
+Re-recording all of Terry Pratchett’s audiobooks from the Disc was a huge project, so it took a while until all Discworld books have become available in the newest version.

-But the good news is that, indeed, the entire Discworld series, including the Tiffany Aching books, is receiving a new recording!
+But the good news is that, indeed, the entire Discworld series, including the Tiffany Aching books, have new recordings!

 Throughout the entire series, Peter Serafinowicz voices Death, and Bill Nighy reads the famous footnotes as well as any author notes.
 Their voices tie the entire series together.

 Each sub-series has a carefully chosen voice actor that fits the main characters perfectly.

 If you are entirely new to the Discworld by Terry Pratchett, let me give you a quick run-down.

 First published in 1983, the Discworld series has since become a cultural phenomenon, beloved by fans around the world.
 As the name implies, the Discworld is a flat, disc-shaped world that rides through space on the back of four elephants standing on the back of a giant turtle.

 At the heart of the series are the inhabitants of the city of Ankh-Morpork, a sprawling metropolis that is home to all manner of creatures, from dwarfs and trolls to vampires and werewolves.
 Here, you’ll meet the bumbling wizard Rincewind, the streetwise con artist Moist von Lipwig, and grumpy Commander Vimes of the City Watch.